bottlerocket-os/bottlerocket/sources/api/migration/README.md

 Migrations are Rust code adhering to a Migration interface.
 This is defined in the `migration-helpers` library; see [Helpers](#helpers).

-The interface will require handling forward and backward migrations through specific methods.
+The interface requires handling forward and backward migrations through specific methods.
 Each method will give data and metadata maps as input, and require data and metadata maps as output.
-(These structures will be nested, rather than using dotted keys, to make it easier to handle sub-trees and reduce dependency on existing data store code.)
+(These structures are nested, rather than using dotted keys, to make it easier to handle sub-trees and reduce dependency on existing data store code.)

 Migration code should not assume that any given keys exist, because migrations will be run on live data (where all keys will likely exist) and on pending data (where none, some, or all keys may exist).
 Plus, different variants of Bottlerocket may not have the same keys.

-The migration system could deserialize the function outputs into the incoming model types to confirm that the structure is valid; we should prototype this idea because it would add safety.
+The migration system deserializes the function outputs into the incoming model types to confirm that the structure is valid.

 To write a migration, start a Rust project at `/migrations/<applicable version>/migrate-<name>/Cargo.toml`

-The filename of the migration will be used by the migration system to order migrations.
+The filename of the migration is used by the migration system to order migrations.
-The name will take the format `migrate_v<applicable version>_<name>`.
+The name takes the format `migrate_v<applicable version>_<name>`.
 Cargo does not allow naming binaries this way, so the migration build process renames them appropriately when installing them into the image.

 ### Helpers

-We have a standard structure for migration code that handles common things like argument parsing, so that we can have a common CLI interface for the migration system to run migrations.
+There is a standard structure for migration code that handles common things like argument parsing, this allows for a common CLI interface for the migration system.

-We also have a Rust module that handles common migration types, such as adding, removing, and replacing settings.
+There is also a Rust module that handles common migration types, such as adding, removing, and replacing settings.

-### Rejected options
+### Rejected designs

 Regarding ordering: